redpanda-data/connect/website/docs/components/caches/file.md

 ### `directory`

-`string` The directory within which to store items.
+The directory within which to store items.

+Type: `string`
+Default: `""`